 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Harbison State Forest is one of the largest greenspaces that encompasses 2,137 acres.
-The trail has 18 miles of hiking routes, a canoe landing, picnic shelters, and a meeting place.
-Harbison Environmental Education Forest offers nearly 10 different trails for hiking.
+Harbison State Forest is one of the largest greenspaces, encompassing 2,137 acres.
+The trail has 18 hiking routes, a canoe landing, picnic shelters, and a meeting place.
+Harbison Environmental Education Forest offers nearly ten different trails for hiking.
 These trails are well-maintained.
-You can explore all different ranges of trails from beginner to hard.
+Visitors can explore all different ranges of trails, from beginner to hard.
 Harbison State Forest is one of the best places for outdoor activities.
-The forest is a composition consisting of approximately 40% loblolly and shortleaf pine, 40% natural longleaf pine, and 20% bottomland floodplain hardwoods and hardwood drains.
-Harbison's soil types suggest that it once formed one of the first ocean ridges on the coastal plain.
+The forest comprises approximately 40% loblolly and shortleaf pine, 40% natural longleaf pine, and 20% bottomland floodplain hardwood drains.
+Harbison's soil types suggest it once formed one of the first ocean ridges on the coastal plain.
+All sections of the forest can be reached through the trail system and are accessible from the main parking lot on Broad River Road or the Environmental Education Center.

 Specialty: